Chinese Medicine Eczema Diet

 Eczema Diet : Chinese Medicine Recommendation

 Chinese Medicine views diet for eczema in a very different light.
 Yes, Chinese medicine agrees that increasing natural foods and limiting processed foods is good but it attributes food as medicine and takes into account the warming and cooling properties of each food.
 These concepts apply not just to the temperature of the meal, but also to how it moves energy inside your body.
+Check out food for eczema now:

 - White Fish: Fatty fish, such as salmon and herring.
 Research has shown Omega 3 in fish oil is a powerful anti-inflammatory.